CodeForOwn/WealthManagement/README.md

     - US3 : User shall be able to check out the code and run the application in local system and launch the application.
     - US4 : User should be able to see this investment along with suggestion and returns. @bsmaheshkumar

-## Bugs
+### Bugs
     - Tooltip is not working

-# Feature under implementation
+## Feature under implementation
+    - US9 : Support for BSE stocks
     - US5 : User should be able to see the name on Company as a tooltip onhover the script
     - US6 : User should be able view multiple buy for the same script
     - US7 : New Recomendation added (or less than 2 weeks old) should be show in a different color or some kind of notification
     - US8 : If do dont get the CMP for a give script, we should still be able to display availabled statis data.

-# WishList
+## WishList
-    - Support for BSE stocks
+    - User portfolio, should handle multiple suggestion on the same script.
     - User should be able to login
     - User should be able to add/select the stock in when he has invested.
     - User should be able to view how much percent of the Corpus is being invested